pantrypoints/sp/content/en/research/countries/china/xi/chapter-07e.md

 weight: 135
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

 2. the overall goal of comprehensively deepening reform

-Since the reform and opening up, the Communist Party of China has governed the country from a new perspective, attached great importance to system building, and emphasized that institutional issues are more fundamental, overall, stable and long-term.
+Since the reform and opening up, the CCP has governed the country from a new perspective, attached great importance to system building, and emphasized that institutional issues are more fundamental, overall, stable and long-term.
 The Party Central Committee with Comrade Xi Jinping as the core, with great political courage and wisdom, put forward the overall